WebAssembly/spec/document/binary/instructions.rst

 Variable Instructions
 ~~~~~~~~~~~~~~~~~~~~~

-.. :ref:`Variable instructions <syntax-instr-variable>` are represented by a byte codes followed by the encodogn of the respective :ref:`index <syntax-indices>`.
+:ref:`Variable instructions <syntax-instr-variable>` are represented by byte codes followed by the encoding of the respective :ref:`index <syntax-indices>`.

 .. _binary-get_local:
 .. _binary-set_local: